BABCNC "Local, National and International" Discussion Panel (February 20, 2013)

 British American Business Council Charlotte (BABC Charlotte)

 We are the leading transatlantic business organization in the Carolinas dedicated to helping its members build and manage their business by providing business contact and referrals, marketing opportunities and business intelligence.
-The BABC Charlotte is part of a network of organizations in 35 major cities in the United States, the United Kingdom, and Canada, several of which have been in operation for over 20 years (over 70 years in New York).
-For more information about BABC Charlotte, please go www.babcnc.com.
+The BABC Charlotte is part of a network of organizations in 21 major cities in the United States, the United Kingdom, and Canada, several of which have been in operation for over 20 years (over 70 years in New York).
+For more information about BABC Charlotte, visit our website at www.babcnc.com.

 To become a BABC Charlotte member, please go to: http://babcnc.com/membership

 Questions about BABC Charlotte membership?
-Contact Sarah Peeler, BABC Charlotte Executive Director at email@example.com or call 704-968-3166
+Contact Sarah Peeler, Executive Director at firstname.lastname@example.org or call 704-968-3166